samyuii/ToDoSage/README.md

 # TodoSage

-TodoSage is an open-source todo application built with React, designed to streamline and enhance task management.
+ToDoSage is an open-source Todo application built with React, designed to help you manage your tasks efficiently.

 ## Features

 - **Add and Edit Tasks:** Easily add new tasks with descriptions and due dates.
 Edit existing tasks to keep information up-to-date.
-- **Complete Tasks:** Mark tasks as completed to keep track of your progress.
+- **Completion Tracking:** Mark tasks as completed to keep track of your progress.
-- **Persistent Storage:** Utilizes local storage to save tasks between sessions, ensuring your tasks are always accessible.
+- **Persistent Storage:** Utilizes browser's local storage to save tasks between sessions, ensuring your tasks are always accessible.
 - **Responsive Design:** Works seamlessly across desktop and mobile devices for convenience.

 ## Installation

-To run TodoSage locally, follow these steps:
+To run TodoSage locally on your machine, follow these steps:

 1. Clone the repository: